hAI-FA001/hAI-FA001/README.md

 - Gemini CLI (demonstrated by making a portfolio)
 - Learn Flutter (demonstrated by integrating with firebase for authentication, and making UI forms)
 - Code faster with GitHub Copilot (demonstrated by making a portfolio)
+- MCP Servers: The Protocol for Real-World AI Interoperability (Repo Later)

 <hr>